rconnelly/shopnode/README.md

-# nodejify
+# shopnode
-__(pronounced like "notify" with a "juh" sound instead of "t")__

-nodejify provides a complete, well-documented library for communicating with the powerful shopping cart platform shopify.
-I needed
+shopnode provides a complete, well-documented library for communicating with the powerful shopping cart platform shopify.

 The code builds on nodeify using restify in the backend for performance and logging functionality.

-## What do you get with nodejify?
+## What do you get with shopnode?

 * Complete support for the latest shopify api (let me know if it's missing something)
 * Tutorials on how